Francis Townsend: After the adoption of Social Security and Townsend's death

 The movement continued beyond Townsend's death in 1960.
 In 1978, The Associated Press reported that the National Townsend Plan would be shut down by the end of February that year, with only state chapters surviving, and that by then it had a "dwindling and aging membership."

 Investigation

 A Congressional committee was established in February 1936 to investigate Townsend.
-One of the findings was that the Townsend organisation had raised over a million dollars and that Townsend had received a salary of $12,000 for the previous 12 months.
+One of the findings was that the Townsend organization had raised over a million dollars and that Townsend had received a salary of $12,000 for the previous 12 months.

 While being questioned Townsend became angry at the questioning and stormed out.
 He was prosecuted for contempt of Congress and sentenced to 30 days in prison.
-However President Roosevelt commuted the prison sentence.
+However, in 1938, just as he entered jail to serve his sentence, he was granted a pardon by President Roosevelt.